Invasive Species Councils and Committees in British Columbia

 - Forest Invasive Alien Species – This website provides in-depth information related to undesired forest invasive alien insects or diseases.

 United States Resources

-Plants Database – a database for invasive plants in the United States.
+- USDA Plants – A database for invasive plants in the United States.

-Center for Invasive Species and Ecosystem Health – The Center for Invasive Species and Ecosystem Health is part of the University of Georgia.
-A variety of resources for invasive plant management, forestry and natural resources, an image database of invasive species, and INVASIPEDIA are available from this site.
+- Center for Invasive Species and Ecosystem Health – The Center for Invasive Species and Ecosystem Health is part of the University of Georgia.
+This site provides a variety of resources for invasive plant management, forestry and natural resources, an image database of invasive species, and INVASIPEDIA.

-CABI – CABI is a non-profit organization specializing in scientific publishing, research, and communication.
+- CABI Invasives Blog – CABI is a non-profit organization specializing in scientific publishing, research, and communication.
 CABI improves people’s lives worldwide by providing information and applying scientific expertise to solve problems in agriculture and the environment.

-Global Invasive Species Database (GISD) – The Global Invasive Species Database (GISD) aims to increase awareness about invasive alien species and to facilitate effective prevention and management activities.
+- Global Invasive Species Database (GISD) – The GISD aims to increase awareness about invasive alien species and to facilitate effective prevention and management activities.
 The GISD focuses on invasive alien species that threaten native biodiversity and covers all taxonomic groups from micro-organisms to animals and plants in all ecosystems.
 Species information is either supplied by or reviewed by expert contributors from around the world.

 - International Union for Conservation of Nature – Founded in 1948 as the world’s first global environmental organization, today it is the largest professional global conservation network.
 The Invasive Species Specialist Group (ISSG) (one major program focus area) is a global network of scientific and policy experts on invasive species.
 Organized by the IUCN Species Survival Commission, the ISSG aims to reduce threats to natural ecosystems and the native species they contain by increasing awareness of invasive alien species and ways to prevent, control or eradicate them.